CLJazz, 10 Ashleigh Terrace, Bridgwater, Somerset, TA66AT

 July (Caer Llan) and November (Caer Llan).

-In addition there are fortnightly workshops in Bridgwater and Bristol, an All Day Saturday Workshop in Axminster,Devon, and Jam Sessions in Bridgwater and Bristol.
+In addition there are fortnightly workshops in Bristol, occasional all day Saturday workdhops and Jam Sessions in Bridgwater and Bristol.

 Use the links below to find out more

 Cljazz is organised by a small group of jazz musicians with a positive attitude

 We aim to give amateur musicians the opportunity to play with like minded people in a mutually encouraging and relaxed environment.
 Both experienced players and beginners are welcome.
 There will be band workshops, optional sessions , late night jam sessions, course concerts and more.

 Instrumentalists and vocalists

 Groups will cater for instrumentalists and vocalists and a limited number of non-

 We encourage tutors and students to include a range of jazz styles and different approaches and there will also be opportunities for players to put up their own arrangements and compositions.